 Power conservation means choosing the right appliances and learning usage habits so the energy storage does not run out… much like a tank of fuel in a vehicle can only drive so many miles before you have to fill it up.

 - Education: Power conservation and knowing how much power is stored up can go a long way in user satisfaction & performance.

 - Performance: The practice of sizing properly, and using the proper components, goes a long way in overall solar system performance & value.

 - Neatness: With wiring especially, if it is not neat and labeled properly, who wins?
 Probably no one.
 Neatness can go a long way in avoiding problems with the user not knowing how to use it, future costs for add-on needs or remodeling needs, and even safety.
 Neatness and a level of simplicity should stand high on the priority list.

-Off-grid solar can have its limitations, but if designed right and used correctly, it can bring light and power to locations that otherwise might have neither.
-When done right, off-grid solar power can provide a whole new level of ease-of-use, comfort, and cleanliness where it otherwise might not be possible.
+Off-grid solar systems can have their limitations, but if designed right and used correctly, they can bring light and power to locations that otherwise might have neither.
+When done right, off-grid solar systems can provide a whole new level of ease-of-use, comfort, and cleanliness where it otherwise might not be possible.

 The level of satisfaction that the off-grid users often convey in their feedback is not easy to obtain, but seeing a smile on one more person’s face makes the hard work very worthwhile.

 But if you pick the right off-grid solar panel installer, it will be easy!
-If you live in Pennsylvania, northern Maryland, southern New Jersey, or northern Delaware, it would be our pleasure to install an off-grid solar system for you.
+If you live in Pennsylvania, northern Maryland, southern New Jersey, or northern Delaware, it would be our pleasure to answer any questions you have about off-grid solar systems or help you plan an installation.